One Department, Two Programs

 The Minor in Educational Studies

 Students with an interest in teaching or in education more generally, but not interested in pursuing certification at the College, may choose to pursue the Minor in Educational Studies.
-The non-certificate minor program is designed to meet the needs of students who may wish to be certified in an area for which the Department does not offer certification (such as in the elementary grades or special education), or for whom graduate study in education would be appropriate.
+The non-certificate minor program is designed to meet the needs of students who may wish to be certified in an area for which the Department does not offer certification (such as in the elementary grades or special education), for whom graduate study in education would be appropriate, or for students who simply have an itch to scratch with regard to understanding how and why our education system functions the way it does.